kkots/ggxrd_hitbox_overlay_2211/README.md

 # ggxrd_hitbox_overlay_2211

+## Description

+Adds hitboxes overlaid on top of characters/projectiles for Guilty Gear Xrd Rev2 version 2211 (as of 8'th October 2023).

 ## Credits

 Original version created by Altimor: <http://www.dustloop.com/forums/index.php?/forums/topic/12495-xrd-pc-hitbox-overlay-mod/>
 Created in 2016.
 This version is adapted for Guilty Gear Xrd Rev2 version 2211 with 90% features removed as of yet (still trying to find where everything is).

 ## System requirements